sleirsgoevy/bdj-doom/README.md

 ## Current status

-Basically the game is playable.
-However, elevators don't work properly, and the door at the end of E1M2 doesn't open.
+Basically the game is playable. ~~However, elevators don't work properly, and the door at the end of E1M2 doesn't open.~~ FIXED

 Currently only the video and input subsystems have been ported.
-There is no support for network play, sound, or game saves.
+There is no support for network play, sound, ~~or game saves~~.